MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/overview.md

 ## Next steps

 To get started with Azure Mobile Apps, complete a Getting Started tutorial.
-The tutorial covers the basics of producing a mobile back end and client of your choice.
-It also covers integrating authentication, offline sync, and push notifications.
+The tutorial covers the basics of producing a mobile service and client of your choice.
+It also covers integrating authentication and offline sync.
 You can complete the tutorial multiple times, once for each client application.

 * [Apache Cordova](quickstarts/cordova/index.md)
 * [Windows (UWP)](quickstarts/uwp/index.md)